 - My Account

 The Chicago Defender newspaper was founded on this date in 1905.
-The brainchild of Robert Abbott, it was one of the first African American newspapers in this country to reach a circulation of more than 100,000.
+The brainchild of Robert Abbott, it was one of the first Black newspapers in this country to reach a circulation of more than 100,000.

 During the era classified by the historians as the "Great Migration," 1915 to 1948, The Chicago Defender and Abbott played a major informational role.
 Using its pages, Abbott was able to influence more than 50,000 African Americans to leave southern states and come to Chicago.
 The paper stated that in Chicago the opportunities for employment, education and personal freedom were immensely greater.
 On February 4, 1956, Abbott's nephew, John H. Sengstacke took over the Chicago Daily Defender.